A woman winces in pain as her stomach has a face with teeth

 Lesser-Known MS Evils

-I love living in a world where I can Google anything, and instantly have an answer at my fingertips.
-It especially comes in handy when you are living with a disease like MS, which loves to throw curveballs at you constantly.
-You can turn to the internet and find pages and pages of information about symptoms, medications, and even browse forums of other people living with MS trading information and experiences.
+I love living in a world where I can Google anything and instantly have an answer at my fingertips.
+It especially comes in handy when you are living with a disease like multiple sclerosis (MS), which loves to throw curveballs at you constantly.
+You can turn to the internet and find pages and pages of information about symptoms and medicines, and even browse forums of other people living with MS trading information and experiences.

 Looking beyond the most common MS symptoms